FraTesta/sofar_ros2_pkg/README.md

   ```
   Since the navigation2 pkg requires the setting of several configuration file in order to adapt the application to a custom robot, it's necessary to build the navigation2 pkg that we have provided in this project using the following commands:
    ```
+  colcon build
   ```

    ## __Project Execution__
    ### __Map Generation__
-   As already said first of all we need to build a map to send to the navigation2, thus use the following commands to crate the map of the provided world.
-Please notice that a map is already provided in the map directory of the nav2_bringup pkg so you can skip the following commands and go to the _Launch_Navigation_.
+   As already mantioned, first of all we need to build a map to send to the navigation2 nodes, thus use the following commands to generate a map of the provided simulation world. __Please notice that a map is already provided in the map folder of the _nav2_bringup_ pkg, so you can skip the following steps and go to the _Launch_Navigation_ section__ !!!.

-   1. launch the ortopillar simulation:
+   1. Launch the ortopillar simulation:
    ```
    ros2 launch sam_bot_description display.launch.py
    ```